 Discovering Volunteer Marlborough has allowed them to achieve all this, while giving back and also serves to encourage all these values throughout the community and feedback to friends and family on the learnings and activities.

-Ashlee and Shay Martin are siblings who have always been involved in volunteering in the community in some way.
+Ashlee and Jade Martin are siblings who have always been involved in volunteering in the community in some way.
 Since they were very small, they have heard their mother, our Manager, speak about the benefits of volunteering and it is now well and truly 'in their blood'.

 Ashlee adores cats, enjoys spending time with her friends, and runs a small online business with her mother creating t-shirts supporting the Mental Health Foundation and Rainbow Youth.